-As you near the town of Mitchell you will begin to notice that you have left the quiet farms of southern Illinois and are entering the suburbs of St. Louis.
-However, here on the outskirts of the sprawling metropolitan city, you will still find numerous peeks of the old Mother Road.
+As you near the town of Mitchell, you will begin to notice that you have left the quiet farms of southern Illinois and are entering the suburbs of St. Louis.
+However, here on the sprawling metropolitan city’s outskirts, you will still find numerous peeks of the old Mother Road.

 The community of Mitchell got its start when two brothers from Chicago — John Jay and William H. Mitchell, moved to the area to operate a cattle ranch in 1870.
 Purchasing some 4,000 acres, they found most of the land was unsuitable for cattle or farming as it was too swampy.
 Not to be deterred, they drained the land and began their operation.